daos-stack/daos/docs/admin/administration.md

 `$ dmg system start`

-- `<rankset>` is a pattern describing rank ranges e.g. 0,5-10,20-100
+- `<rankset>` is a pattern describing rank ranges e.g., 0,5-10,20-100
-- `<hostset>` is a pattern describing host ranges e.g. storagehost[0,5-10],10.8.1.[20-100]
+- `<hostset>` is a pattern describing host ranges e.g., storagehost[0,5-10],10.8.1.[20-100]

 The output table will indicate action and result.

 DAOS I/O Engines will be started.

-As for shutdow, a list of engines to restart can be specified on the command
+As for shutdown, a list of engines to restart can be specified on the command
 line:

 `$ dmg system start [--ranks <rankset>|--host-ranks <hostset>]`

-- `<rankset>` is a pattern describing rank ranges e.g. 0,5-10,20-100
+- `<rankset>` is a pattern describing rank ranges e.g., 0,5-10,20-100
-- `<hostset>` is a pattern describing host ranges e.g. storagehost[0,5-10],10.8.1.[20-100]
+- `<hostset>` is a pattern describing host ranges e.g., storagehost[0,5-10],10.8.1.[20-100]

-If the ranks were excluded from pools (e.g. unclean shutdown), they will need to be reintegrated.
+If the ranks were excluded from pools (e.g., unclean shutdown), they will need to be reintegrated.
 Please see the pool operation section for more information.

 ### Reformat